Whitney Wolfe Herd

-Whitney Wolfe Herd (born July 5, 1989) is an American entrepreneur.
+Whitney Wolfe Herd (born July 1, 1989) is an American entrepreneur.

-She is the founder and CEO of publicly traded Bumble, Inc, an online dating platform, launched in 2014.
+She is the founder, executive chair, and CEO of Bumble, an online dating platform, launched in 2014.
 She is a co-founder of Tinder and was previously its Vice President of Marketing.

-Wolfe Herd was named as one of 2017's and 2018's Forbes 30 Under 30, and, in 2018, she was named in the Time 100 List.
-In February 2021, Wolfe Herd became the world's youngest, female, self-made billionaire when she took Bumble public.
-She is the youngest woman to have taken a company public in the United States, at age 31.
+Wolfe has been recognized as part of Forbes’ 30 Under 30, the Time 100 list, Bloomberg’s 50 Most Influential ranking, and InStyle’s “50 Women Who Are Changing the World” list.
+In February 2021, Wolfe became the world's youngest female billionaire when she took Bumble public.
+She is the youngest woman to take company public in the United States, at age 31.

 Early life and education

-Wolfe Herd was born as Whitney Wolfe in Salt Lake City, Utah, to Kelly Wolfe, who was Catholic, and Michael Wolfe, a property developer, who was Jewish.
-Wolfe Herd attended Judge Memorial Catholic High School.
-When she was in sixth grade, the family went on a sabbatical in Paris, France.
+Wolfe Herd was born as Whitney Wolfe in Salt Lake City, Utah, to Kelly Wolfe and Michael Wolfe.

-Wolfe Herd attended Southern Methodist University, where she majored in international studies and was a member of the Kappa Kappa Gamma sorority.
-While in college and at the age of 20, she started a business selling bamboo tote bags to benefit areas affected by the BP oil spill.
-Wolfe Herd partnered with celebrity stylist Patrick Aufdenkamp to launch the non-profit organization called the "Help Us Project".
-The bags received national press after celebrities such as Rachel Zoe and Nicole Richie were photographed with them.
-Soon after, she introduced a second business with Aufdenkamp called "Tender Heart", a clothing line dedicated to raising awareness around human trafficking and fair trade.
+Wolfe attended Judge Memorial Catholic High School.
+For college, she attended Southern Methodist University, where she majored in international studies and was a member of the Kappa Kappa Gamma sorority.

+While in college and at the age of 20, she partnered with celebrity stylist Patrick Aufdenkamp to launch the non-profit organization called "Help Us Project" to sell bamboo tote bags to benefit areas affected by the BP oil spill.
+The bags received national press after celebrities, such as Rachel Zoe and Nicole Richie, were photographed with them.
+Soon after, she introduced a second business with Aufdenkamp called "Tender Heart".

 After graduating, Wolfe Herd traveled to Southeast Asia where she worked with orphanages.